rhizomatics/autoarm/docs/automated_arming.md

 ## Mobile Action Control

 This works similar to the buttons, except its driven by [Actionable Notifications](https://companion.home-assistant.io/docs/notifications/actionable-notifications/).
-See [Mobile Actions](mobile_actions.md) for more information.
+See [Mobile Actions](mobile_actions.md) for more information, and the [Contextual Mobile Actions Recipe](https://supernotify.rhizomatics.org.uk/recipes/contextual_mobile_actions/) for a nice way to do this in [Supernotify](https://supernotify.rhizomatics.org.uk where only the appropriate actions are shown).

 These can be added to any notification, so for example noisy PIR alerts can be quickly squelched by disarming the alarm.